VK-RED/exchange/README.md

 *   **Order Book:** Get real-time updates on the order book for a specific market.
 *   **Trades:** Receive live trade updates for a market.

+#### Note
+* UserId's - random1, random2, random32 are set with initial balances for ease.

 ## Pending Features

 *   **OrderBook Recovery**